tecknight/comfy_model_html/README.md

 	   | └------------ Model name
 	   └-------------- Number of columns

- The example and default string shown above tells the program to create a 7 column table containing:
+ The example and default string tells the program to create a 7 column table containing:
- - *Model name* in column 1
+ - Model name in column 1
- - *Trigger words* in column 2
+ - Trigger words in column 2
- - *Civitai URL* in column 3
+ - Civitai URL in column 3
- - *Denoise info* in column 4
+ - Denoise info in column 4
- - *Example image* in column 5
+ - Example image in column 5
- - *Prompt* in column 6
+ - Prompt in column 6
- - *Last used date* in column 7
+ - Last used date in column 7